-A name of Patronymic origin, the Jonhstones were at one time amongst the most powerful clans along the Scottish Borders.
+A name of Patronymic origin, the Jonhstones were at one time amongst the most powerful clans in southern Scotland.

-Originally hailing from Annandale, the Johnstones would go on to hold extensive possessions across the south-west of the country and were often one of the clans who kept watch against the English.
+Originally hailing from Annandale, the clan would go on to hold extensive possessions across the southwest of the country and were often one of the families tasked with keeping watch against the English.

-The first recorded use of the Johnstone name came after 1194 when Gilbert, the son of Sir John Johnstone, a knight of the County of Dumfries, is mentioned in records.
+The first recorded use of the Johnstone name came after 1194 when Gilbert, the son of Sir John Johnstone, a knight of the County of Dumfries, was mentioned in records.

-Today, the clan’s historic seat at Lochwood Castle in Annandale is barely a ruin.
-However, the clan lives on after being revived in 1972 and the current clan chief is Patrick Hope-Johnstone, 11th Earl of Annandale and Hartfell.
+Today, the clan’s historic seat at Lochwood Castle in Annandale is barely a ruin, however, the clan lives on through their current clan chief, Patrick Hope-Johnstone, 11th Earl of Annandale and Hartfell.